Skip to content

 The MML course and Trinity: transforming potential

-Everyone studies two languages for the first two years, one of which can be started from scratch.
+On the MML course, everyone studies two languages for the first two years, one of which can be started from scratch (ab initio).
 Whether you choose to continue two A-level languages, or to begin a new one (such as German, Italian, Portuguese, Russian or Spanish), the course is designed to bring you to the same standard in both languages by the end of the second year.
-Trinity actively supports this process of intensive language acquisition by giving students additional opportunities to enhance and consolidate skills through targeted residencies abroad outside of term.
+Trinity actively supports this process of intensive language acquisition by giving students additional opportunities and financial assistance to enhance and consolidate skills through targeted residencies abroad outside of term.

 The first year of MML concentrates primarily on developing your language skills, while the focus in the second and fourth years is increasingly on intellectual and cultural content.
-A large number of options are on offer covering literature, thought, history of the different language areas from the Middle Ages to the present day, as well as film and visual culture studies, philology, and theoretical linguistics.
+A large number of options are on offer covering literature, history, philosophy, , as well as film and visual culture studies, , and theoretical, historical, and socio-linguistics.
 Those with a strong interest in theoretical linguistics may wish to consider switching to the Linguistics Tripos at some stage.
-From your second year, it is possible to opt for papers in Catalan, Portuguese and Ukrainian.
+From your second year, it is also possible to opt for introductory courses in Catalan, Portuguese, Greek and Ukrainian.

 MML Teaching Staff at Trinity: supporting individual development and excellence

-The MML teaching staff at Trinity brings together in one college an unusually wide-ranging expertise (in French, German, Russian and Spanish Studies), with a spectrum of interests and specialisms that inform your teaching from the first through to the final year.
-This range and depth of coverage allows them to work closely with students over a breadth of Tripos language and content papers and to maintain fruitful contact during their time here in Cambridge.
-There are also lectors who provide both formal and informal oral tuition and Junior Research Fellows who complement our teaching provision.
+The MML teaching staff at Trinity brings together in one college an unusually wide-range of expertise in French, German, Russian and Spanish Studies, with a spectrum of interests and specialisms that inform teaching from the first through to the final year.
+This range and depth of coverage allows them to work closely with students over a wide range of language and culture papers and to support students’ academic progress and maintain fruitful contact during their time here in Cambridge.
+Each student has a Director of Studies who works with them to develop their full academic potential, and can arrange teaching in areas not represented in college.
+We also support study in Italian and Portuguese through established partnerships with specialists in other colleges and there are lectors who provide both formal and informal oral tuition and Junior Research Fellows who complement our teaching provision.
 A distinctive aspect of the Trinity MML teaching group is the worldwide scope of its interests, encouraging a comparative approach to global languages.
 All members of the MML teaching staff are research active, publishing widely and promoting events that enhance the MML student’s cultural understanding with film sessions, invited speakers, performances, exhibitions and symposia.
 There are ample opportunities to participate in such events and to collaborate in their organization or to initiate new projects.
 The college offers excellent facilities including the well-equipped Winstanley Lecture Theatre that is regularly used for international film festivals and other gatherings.

-• Anita Bunyan (who works on 19th century German literature and history);
+• Anita Bunyan (19th century German literature and history and contemporary German-language Jewish writing);

 • Mark Chinca (medieval German literature);